Counting and packing Hamilton cycles in dense graphs and oriented graphs

+Note that during this process we constantly change $G_1$ and $G_2$ (we use vertices of $G_1$ in order to connect vertices from $G_2$ and then move them into $G_2$ and repeat until a Hamiltonian cycle is obtained).
 So far, we have invested $O(s^*)$ edge replacements and have deleted at most $O(s^*)=o(|V_0|)$ vertices from $G_1$.
 Hence, $G_1$ (minus all the edges/vertices deleted so far) still satisfies $(i)$ and $(ii)$ of Lemma \ref{OrientedHamPathBetweenTwoSets} with respect to some $\alpha>3/8$.
 Deleting an arbitrary edge $vu$ from $C$, we obtain a path $P$ with $v,u$ as its endpoints.
 Next, choose disjoint sets $A \subset N^+_G(v)\cap V_0$ and $B \subset N^-_G(u)\cap V_0$, each of size at least $(c-\eta)|V_0|/2$.
 Using Lemma \ref{PartitioningOriented}, and applying Lemma \ref{OrientedHamPathBetweenTwoSets} with respect to $A=N^+_G(v)\cap V_0$ and $B=N^-_G(u)\cap V_0$ we obtain a Hamilton path $P'$ of $G_1$ which starts inside $A$ and ends inside $B$.
 This path together with $P$ forms a Hamilton cycle of $G$.
-Note that this cycle was obtained from $F$ by changing $O(n^{2/3})$ edges.
+Note that this cycle was obtained from $F$ by changing $O(n^{2/3})$ edges and vertices.